AlexAntartico/fedora_notes/after_installing_actions.md

 ### YTMusic player (⌐■_■)

+For those who like their music with a side of Linux.
 Go to https://ytmdesktop.app/#download and download your rpm.

 ```bash
 # go to Downloads and rpm, substitute with your own version